44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by CTG Photography

-If you're tying the knot later in the year during a winter celebration, wedding table centerpieces with lanterns will help produce a cozy feel.
+If you're tying the knot later in the year during a winter celebration, lantern centerpieces will help produce a cozy feel.
 Complete a spread of pinecones, pine needles, and white baby's breath with a sturdy black lantern to pull off a woodsy-meets-elegant look.

 Select Small Candles